 - The committee will discuss and debate standpoint proposals, including the wording of a standpoint.
 The final wording will be agreed upon by the Chair based on discussion and agreement with the proposer, this can happen following the meeting if required.

 - If the members of the SUmmit do not feel they are able to make an informed decision on a controversial subject, they will be able to take further steps, such as: refer an item to a referendum; to call for statements from members of the student community, or instruct the Voice Team to provide a briefing at the following meeting.

 - Once final wording has been agreed, SUmmit committee members will vote on standpoints following the meeting (usually electronically) within 48 hours of the end of the meeting.

 - Any vote SUmmit makes pertaining to the committee’s position on an issue or the election of a Chair will only pass if the following conditions are met:

-Read our SUmmit Terms of Reference
+Read the full SUmmit Terms of Reference

 SUmmit is made up of a range of student leaders and representatives.
 A student becomes a member of SUmmit by either:

 - being elected onto the SUmmit Committee at the beginning of each academic year, via cross-campus ballot,

 - or, is invited onto the committee due to their existing role in The SU (e.g., Exec member).